redis/ioredis/README.md

 });

 // There's also a event called 'messageBuffer', which is same to 'message' except
-// return buffers instead of strings. redis.on('messageBuffer', function (channel, message) {
+// it returns buffers instead of strings. redis.on('messageBuffer', function (channel, message) {
   // Both `channel` and `message` are buffers.
 });